forwardemail/forwardemail.net/app/views/faq/index.md

   <strong class="font-weight-bold">
     Tip:
   </strong>
     Looking for documentation on bounce webhooks?
-See <a href="/faq#do-you-support-bounce-webhooks">Do you support bounce webhooks?</a> for more insight.
+See <a href="/faq#do-you-support-bounce-webhooks" class="alert-link">Do you support bounce webhooks?</a> for more insight.
   <span>
   </span>
 </div>